 Admissions

-The NYLS LL.M. in Taxation program has been ranked No. 1 by readers of the New York Law Journal for 13 years in a row.
-The program takes advantage of New York City’s many resources, and our extraordinary faculty, to offer specialized training in this important practice area.
+The NYLS LL.M. in Taxation program has been ranked No. 1 by readers of the New York Law Journal for 13 years.
+Master tax law and build relevant practice skills while learning from the top tax practitioners in the heart of Manhattan's legal district and all its resources.

 NYLS Admissions Events and Deadlines